JSisques/JSisques/README.md

 I'm currently studying the second year of the degree in computer engineering at Universidad Europea.
 Apart of that I'm also taking a course of Alexa´s skills and Javascript (Angular, JQuery, Node.js...) at Udemy platform.

 ## 💻 What am I working on now?
-Nowadays I´m working on an app which collect info around the beaches in my country (Spain) and informs people about the current state of them.
+Nowadays I´m working at Supply Nexus company as a junior developer.

 ## 💻 What courses have I done?
 - IOS & Swift -> https://www.udemy.com/course/swift_ios/